 From the terrace, one overlooks one of Napa Valley’s most beautiful vineyard properties, a mix of vineyards and forested hills comprising the Spring Valley Ranch (640 acres) of which only about a 1/3 is planted to vines.
 Joseph Phelps currently farms more than 400 acres of vines in Napa Valley across 9 different estate properties ranging from the Oak Knoll District to the winery in St. Helena.

 Former CEO of Opus One and current Maison President of Joseph Phelps, David Pearson told us the winery has been working towards introducing regenerative farming to their vineyards.
 This started in 2023 with a focus on improving soil health, biodiversity, water usage, carbon sequestration and introducing animals onto the property for grazing.
+And in spring 2025 Joseph Phelps began producing their own biochar, created by heating their winter cuttings without oxygen.
+The biochar is then introduced into the soil helping with water retention and encouraging microbial activity.
+And it sequesters carbon.
 The property already embraces biodiversity – in addition to grapes they grow olive trees and various fruit trees.

 Tastings will typically include 5 or 6 wines including several balanced white wines (Chardonnay and Viognier) and several Pinot Noir wines from their Sonoma County vineyards.
 At the end of our tasting during one of our visits, our wine educator asked, “how is everyone feeling” – the unanimous answer was “pretty awesome”!